-We will often read inspirational quotes or perhaps hear a motivational speaker talking about making massive change to transform your life.
-Massive change does sound compelling, and the message makes it appear as if we all need a big dose of motivation and will power…and then, we can turn our lives around.
+We will often read inspirational quotes or perhaps hear a motivational speaker talking about making a massive change to transform your life.
+Massive change does sound compelling, and the message makes it appear as if we all need a big dose of motivation and willpower…and then, we can turn our lives around.
 And…we can do it right now.

-Each of these situations are a set-up for failure.
-The goal is admirable, and would resolve a big problem in each of these examples.
+Each of these situations is a set-up for failure.
+The goal is admirable and would resolve a big problem in each of these examples.
 Yet, failure is inevitable because the BIG goal fights against life, and the very nature of life’s stability.
 Here’s why: Homeostasis.

 Homeostasis: Equilibrium amongst many, complex systems & competing forces.